adang1345/delvewheel/README.md

 ```Shell
 pip install .
 ```
-Python 3.6+ on Windows is required.
+Python 3.6+ is required.
+Although the wheels that `delvewheel` repairs are for Windows, `delvewheel` itself can be run on other platforms.

 ## Usage